epfl-dlab/property-inference-attacks/README.md

 [3] also proposes a meta-classifier-based attack, that we use for both the Grey-Box and Black-Box cases: these are respectively represented by the `GreyBox` and `BlackBox` keywords.
 For the latter case, we simply default on a pre-defined model architecture.

-## Environment

-The environment with required dependencies is provided for Anaconda in `env.yml` To install it, simply use:

-`conda env create -f env.yml`

-Additionally, PyTorch is required to run this framework.
-Please find all useful installation information [here](https://pytorch.org/).

 ## Unit tests

 The framework is provided with a few, simple unit tests.
 Run them with: